France ski holidays

 The main activities in the mountains in winter may be skiing and snowboarding, but to enjoy a mountain holiday without skiing, there’s also plenty of other snow orientated activities to do –for every taste and age.

-For a more relax way to enjoy the mountains: snowshoeing, dog-sledding, sledging, hiking on prepared path or just spending time in the picturesque villages and browsing for souvenirs or the latest snow fashion accessories.
+For a more relax way to enjoy the mountains: snowshoeing, dog-sledding, sledging, hiking on prepared paths or just spending time in the picturesque villages and browsing for souvenirs or the latest snow fashion accessories.

 When the weather is bad, or if you simply feel like a change of scenery, enjoy the indoor leisure facilities provided by most mountain resorts.